Hi-PACE/hipace/docs/source/building/platforms/perlmutter_nersc.rst

     # pin to closest NIC to GPU
     export MPICH_OFI_NIC_POLICY=GPU

-    # to use GPU-aware MPI use the first line
+    # for GPU-aware MPI use the first line
     #GPU_AWARE_MPI="hipace.comms_buffer_on_gpu=1"
     GPU_AWARE_MPI=""